AbdulrahmenSalem/kc_house_data/README.md

 2.10.2 Population Vs Price via Date
 3. Average Price Vs all features
 4. Future work!
-The percentage increase or decrease in the average price with the change of each percentage of the features
+The percentage increase or decrease in the average price with the change of each percentage of the features.